 Now transfer exported files to your PC and modify them in a spreadsheet app (MS Excel, OpenOffice, ...).
 When finished transfer files back to your phone.
 Unlock aWallet and on the main screen press the Menu button | More | Import data from CSV.

-If the CSV file contains any national characters make sure it was saved using UTF-8 encoding in the spreasheet app.
+If the CSV file contains any national characters make sure it was saved using UTF-8 encoding in the spreadsheet app.

 Each CSV file is imported to its own Category.
 The CSV file name (without the .csv extension) is used as the Category name.
-First row of in the file defines Fields for the Category.
-Remaining rows are imported as individual Category Entries.
+The first row of in the file defines Fields for the Category.
+The remaining rows are imported as individual Category Entries.

 After importing new CSV file(s) you may wish to go to the Category Editor and set some of the fields to be hidden (e.g. password or PIN fields).
 You may also want to set custom category icons for newly imported categories.